zigzagg16/cariocamenu/README.md

 ### 🇧🇷 Why the name `CariocaMenu`?

-I didn't want to use the same naming convention that EVERYONE uses.
+I didn't want to use the same naming convention that **EVERYONE** uses.
 I could have named it `ASSuperCoolMenu`, but it sucks.
-A `Carioca` is someone who lives in Rio de Janeiro.
+A `Carioca` is someone who lives in Rio de Janeiro 🇧🇷.
 I lived there for two months, and this idea was born while I was there.

-* * *

 ## 🤙🏼 Contact